tfpf/project-euler/README.md

 cargo r 1
 ```

-You can specify 0 to sequentially solve all problems for which solutions are written.
+You can specify 0 to sequentially solve all problems for which I have written solutions.

 ```sh
 cargo r 0